dwaite/connect/SIOP/siop-requirements.md

 *   4.SIOP should be able to return Verifiable Credentials and Verifiable Presentations in the response
     *   SIOP expected to return VC/VP in the OIDC authentication response 1/ wrapped in the id_token?
 2/ directly as VC/VPs?

-C. Key recovery and key rotation
+C. Key recovery and key rotation (cryptography itself is out of scope)

 *   5.Key information should be derived either by using DIDs resolved into DID documents, or sub_jwks with URNs (Cryptographic attestation of the claims)
     *   SIOP identifiers can be represented by DIDs (in addition to hash of a public key)
     *   Sub claim & Sub_jwk claim